Skip to product information

 size

-The composition reflects the traditional Newar understanding of the valley as a bounded sacred mandala, structured by rivers, royal cities, temples, and protective deities.
-Surrounding the central valley are representations of the Aṣṭa-Mātrikās (Eight Mother Goddesses)—Brāhmaṇī, Māheśvarī, Kaumārī, Vaiṣṇavī, Vārāhī, Indrāṇī (Aindrī), Cāmuṇḍā, and Mahālakṣmī—who, in Newar religious geography, guard the cardinal and intercardinal directions of the valley and define its ritual perimeter.
+Encircling the valley are representations of the Aṣṭa-Mātrikās (Eight Mother Goddesses)—Brāhmaṇī, Māheśvarī, Kaumārī, Vaiṣṇavī, Vārāhī, Indrāṇī (Aindrī), Cāmuṇḍā, and Mahālakṣmī—who, in Newar religious geography, guard the cardinal and intercardinal directions and define the ritual perimeter of the valley.

 Swayambhunath Stupa (Kathmandu)